CASE MANAGEMENT

 disapproval letter to the SPLS.
 The disapproval letter will give the reason for

 the disapproval.
-OCSS will take no further action, unless a new request is
+OCSE will take no further action, unless a new request is

 submitted by the SPLS.